bootique/bootique-jersey-client/README.md

 If your server endpoint requires BASIC authentication, you can associate your Clients and WebTargets with a named auth configuration.
-One or more named configurations are configured like this:
+One or more named configurations are setup like this:

 ```yml
 jerseyclient: